tedca77/IME/README.md

 #postcodeDONE:SW1A1AA
 ```
 When IME is first run in update mode, #processedDONE: is added to the three comments sections.
 If it is run again, and finds the processedDONE: text, it will not update metadata and will not recreate the thumbnail file, if it already exists.
 However, it will:
-* check for duplicates and identify
+* check for duplicates and identify them
 * check if new date information has been provided, and use this to find new Events
 * check if new location information has been provided, and if so, geocode the file
 * check if new events have been found and update the file